-Texans fire coach Bill O'Brien after winless start: reports
+Texans fire coach Bill O'Brien after winless start

 The Texans started the season 0-4.

-The Houston Texans on Monday fired Bill O’Brien after the team started the 2020 season with four straight losses, according to multiple reports.
+The Houston Texans on Monday fired Bill O’Brien after the team started the 2020 season with four straight losses.

 O’Brien was the team’s head coach and general manager.